hvbr1s/fordefi-message-signing/README.md

 # Message Signing with Fordefi

-A script for signing arbitrary typed data with your Fordefi EVM vault
+Helper code for signing arbitrary EIP-712 typed data with your Fordefi EVM vault

 ## Prerequisites